-The built-in 4-20mA connection has an internal 200-ohm load consisting of transient protection and a precision 100-ohm sense resistor.
-External load resistors should also be 100 ohms in order for the system to operate down to voltages between 10-12VDC.
+The built-in 4-20mA connection has an internal 200 Ohm load consisting of transient protection and a precision 100 Ohm sense resistor.
+External load resistors should also be 100 Ohm for the system to operate down to voltages between 10-12VDC.
 In some cases, the 4-20mA sensor may need supply voltages > 12VDC to operate.
 The supply voltage needs to be greater than the minimum voltage the sensor requires plus the maximum voltage across the load resistance (2V for 100 ohms).